njouanin/hbmqtt/docs/references/hbmqtt_sub.rst

 Examples below are adapted from `mosquitto_sub`_ documentation.

-Subscribe with QoS 0 to all messages plublish under $SYS/:
+Subscribe with QoS 0 to all messages published under $SYS/:
 ::

     hbmqtt_sub --url mqtt://localhost -t '$SYS/#' -q 0